Shopify & E-commerce

 • Responsive images: Implement srcset for optimal image quality per device

-• Touch-friendly elements: Buttons should be at least 44px in size for easy operation
+• Touch-friendly elements: Buttons must be at least 44px large for easy interaction

 Core Web Vitals are crucial for both SEO and user experience.
 These metrics are becoming increasingly important for local SEO in Belgium:

-• Largest Contentful Paint (LCP): Must remain below 2.5 seconds
+• Largest Contentful Paint (LCP): Must stay below 2.5 seconds

 • First Input Delay (FID): Maximum 100 milliseconds